-Consultation will involve meetings (to be known as planning meetings) taking place with the necessary departments within the Council and external agencies to ensure all effected groups are aware and prepared for the event.
+Consultation will involve meetings (known as planning meetings) taking place with the necessary departments within the Council and external agencies to ensure all affected groups are made aware and prepared for the event.
 This will be partly dependent on the size of event being planned.
 Small events will not be subject to full consultation as they will have virtually no impact on the venue or the surrounding area.
 If a small event does require consultation this will generally only occur on the first occasion unless there are concerns raised once it has taken place.

-Consultation on medium and large events will involve members of Croydon's Safety Advisory Group and may involve stakeholders including Ward Councillors, Cabinet Members, and Friends Groups depending on the impact the event is likely to have.
+Consultation on medium and large events will involve members of Croydon's Safety Advisory Group (SAG) and may involve stakeholders including Ward Councillors, Cabinet Members, and Friends Groups depending on the impact the event is likely to have.

-For all medium, large, and major events the Director of Safety is to be notified at the initial application stage.
-The director will make the decision on informing cabinets members and Councillors.
+For all events over 6,000 expected audience, the Director of Safety is to be notified at the initial application stage.
+The Director will make the decision on informing Cabinet Members and Councillors.